Vocademy

 Cavendish almost invents Ohm's Law

-Volta paves the way for modern electronics
+Volta paves the way for the modern world

-Also in the 1780s, Luigi Aloisio Galvani, an Italian physician, physicist, biologist and philosopher noticed a dead frog's muscles twitching while he dissected it with metal tools.
-In further experiments, he found that he could extract electricity from the muscles while they were twitching.
-He thought that the electricity was generated by the muscle and he was extracting it with the metal tools.
-In 1800 Count Alessandro Volta, an Italian physicist and chemist repeated Galvani's experiments.
-For the experiment to work, the tools had to be made of different metals.
+In 1800, Count Alessandro Volta, an Italian physicist and chemist, repeated Galvani's experiments.
+He discovered that for the experiment to work, the tools had to be made of different metals.
 He thought that the electricity might be generated from the salty fluids in the frog's body acting on the dissimilar metals.
 To test his theory, he constructed a stack of alternating zinc and copper disks.
 Each pair of disks was separated from the others by heavy paper disks that were soaked in brine.
 The stack of disks produced electricity.

 Volta's Pile